1 Focus on the Road

 style=”font-weight:400;”Emotions play an important role in how we live our day-to-day lives.
 Many people are also surprised to learn that emotions also play a role in our driving.
 If we are happy and excited, we may find ourselves pushing the gas pedal a bit too hard and resulting in speeding.
 If we are sad or angry, we might find ourselves engaging in irresponsible driving, such as failing to indicate before switching lanes.
 Regardless of what emotion you are feeling, it’s important to analyze how you feel and consider how that might impact your driving.
 If you’re feeling too distressed, angry, or even tired, it’s important to consider putting off driving until you feel more relaxed.
 That way, you are in control of your driving rather than your emotions.

 5 Check weather conditions

 Driving in inclement weather can make any driver, new or experienced, a bit anxious.
 Plan to drive during ideal conditions, however, if you must drive during poor conditions be sure to

 - Refill your windshield washer fluid

 - Follow the 3-second rule BUT increase the distance as necessary

 - Slow down and give yourself time

-- In winter, to clear off any snow and ice so that your license plate, your head-lights and taillights are visible and so that you are able to see the road better
+- In winter, clear off any snow and ice so that your license plate, your headlights, and taillights are visible and so that you can see the road better

 - In winter, install winter tires to increase the traction your vehicle will have on the road